jordanebelanger/SwiftyBluetooth/README.md

 }
 ```
 ### Reading from a peripheral's service's characteristic
-If you already know the characteristic and service UUIDs you want to read from, once you've found a peripheral you can read from it right away like this:
+If you already know the characteristic and service UUIDs you want to read from, once a peripheral has been found you can read from it right away like this:

 ```swift
 peripheral.readValue(ofCharacWithUUID: "2A29", fromServiceWithUUID: "180A") { result in